Choosing an Access Control Company: What Most Organizations Get Wrong (And What to Look for Instead)

 Is Your Current Access Control Adequate?

-• Did your access control company conduct a security assessment before installation?
+• Was a security assessment conducted before installation?

-• Do you have a strategy for evolving your system as threats change?
+• Is your system designed to evolve as threats change?

 The Connextivity Difference